AgalmicVentures/Werk/README.md

 simulation.
 Default false.
 * `Application.RealTime`: Boolean indicating whether the application is running in real time.
 Default true.
-* `Application.StartupCommands`: Semicolon delimited list of command lines to run on startup.
 * `Application.IpcConsoleName`: The name of the IPC queue used for a console.
 Default none.

+Finally, the background task `Scheduler` is started and startup commands are
+run:
+* `Application.StartupCommands`: Semicolon delimited list of command lines to run on startup.

 ## Run Time
 If the optional main loop is used by calling `ApplicationContext::run()`, first